redhat-italy/fuse-hdfs/README.md

-camel-hdfs: Demonstrates how to use the camel-amq component
+camel-hdfs: Demonstrates how to use the camel-hdfs2 component
 ======================================================
 Author: Samuele Dell'Angelo
 Level: Beginner